capcom6/android-sms-gateway/README.md

 - **SEND_SMS**: This permission is required to send SMS messages.
 - **READ_PHONE_STATE**: This permission is optional.
 If you want to select the SIM card, you can grant this permission.
+- **READ_SMS**: This permission is optional.
+If you want to read previous SMS messages, you need to grant this permission.
 - **RECEIVE_SMS**: This permission is optional.
 If you want to receive webhooks on incoming SMS, you need to grant this permission.

 ### Installation from APK